 This nationwide change affects all insurers in New Zealand.

 You can lodge all earthquake and natural disaster related claims directly with us and we will manage the EQC component for you.

 If you have a property that includes self-contained dwellings or units, you will be charged an EQC levy on each one.
 However, you may not need to pay the maximum EQC levy on each one, depending on the sum insured.

-If your separate, self-contained dwelling or unit has a sum insured less than $300,000, contact your adviser, broker, or call us on 0800 808 508 to ensure you're paying the correct amount in EQC levies.
+If you have Cover Option - Maxi and your separate, self-contained dwelling or unit has a sum insured less than $300,000, contact your adviser, broker, or call us on 0800 808 508 to ensure you're paying the correct amount in EQC levies.

 If you need help to determine your sum insured, you can use the independent Cordell Calculator tool, visit vero.co.nz/cordell.